aafak/aws/ec2/run_go_app.md

 # To install a sample go APP inside ec2 instance and access it

-# Create a new instance and add inbound rule by editing the network settings
+Create a new instance and add inbound rule by editing the network settings
 ![image](https://github.com/user-attachments/assets/078040c1-febc-4a71-b153-558ae6f99904)

-Add the following user data in additional details
+Add the following user data in additional details:
 ```
 #!/bin/bash
 # Update package list and install Go